-The Luminox Essential Gear Land is the third and apparently the last model in the new Luminox Essential Gear family of professional-grade quartz wristwatches designed either for the military or the people who simply prefer a more ‘rugged’ approach to personal style.
-This ‘Land’ variation basically features the same overall design as the Essential Gear Sea and Air SAR models, but is available in a different color that seems to be more appropriate for members of the armed forces that spent the recent decade fighting terrorism in desolate deserts and mountains of the Middle East.
+The 2010 Luminox Essential Gear Land is the third and the last model in the quartz-powered, professional-grade Essential Gear family designed either for the military or the people who simply prefer a more ‘rugged’ approach to personal style.
+This ‘Land’ variation features the same overall exterior as the Essential Gear Sea and Air SAR models, but is available in a different color that is more appropriate for members of the armed forces that spent the recent decade fighting terrorism in desolate deserts and mountains of the Middle East.

-Yes, besides the usual for the brand black-on-black color scheme that seems to be all the rage right now among persons looking for a nice ‘military watch’, the Luminox Essential Gear Land is the only model in the family that also comes with a less sexy sexy, but, from my perspective, a lot more practical olive gray dial that will blend nicely with your other gear if you happen to be a special forces operator stationed somewhere in Iraq or Afghanistan.
+Yes, besides the usual for the brand black-on-black color scheme that is all the rage right now among persons looking for a nice ‘military watch’, the Luminox Essential Gear Land is the only model in the family that also comes with a less sexy, but, from my perspective, a lot more practical olive-gray dial that will blend nicely with your other gear if you happen to be a special forces operator stationed somewhere in Iraq or Afghanistan.

 While Superluminova and similar chemical compounds that work by absorbing light and then emitting it in the dark are usually a material of choice for the majority of watchmaking brands around the world, Luminox prefers its longer-lasting tritium-filled LLT-microtubes that, while looking a bit more archaic, will do the job of telling time at night a lot better and, what’s even more important, with greater reliability.

-The watch, which is both light and rugged, comes with a carbon-reinforced plastic case that seems to provide good protection for the movement inside and is secured to your strap using a black rubber strap with Luminox logo.
-I personally would immediately have the band replaced with a textile strap of olive color for more comfort and, well, more style, but that’s my personal preference.
+The watch, which is both light and rugged, comes with a carbon-reinforced plastic case that provides good protection for the movement inside and is secured to your strap using a black rubber strap with the Luminox logo.
+I would immediately have the band replaced with a textile strap of olive color for more comfort and, well, more style, but that’s my personal preference.

-The watchmaker doesn’t specify the movement that powers the Luminox Essential Gear Land, but it is known that it is a Swiss made quartz, so reliability, efficiency and accuracy is guaranteed.
+Luminox doesn’t specify the movement that powers the Luminox Essential Gear Land, but it is known that it is Swiss-made quartz, so reliability, efficiency, and accuracy is guaranteed.